Page last updated on 8/27/2020

-Also during this time, Medical Mutual will allow occupational and physical therapy, as well as speech pathology and applied behavioral analysis (ABA), visits to be conducted via telehealth (telemedicine) when an audio and visual encounter are included.
+Also during this time, Medical Mutual will allow occupational and physical therapy, as well as speech pathology and applied behavioral analysis (ABA), visits to be conducted via telehealth (telemedicine) when audio and visual encounters are included.
 Telephonic-only visits will NOT be covered.
 Chiropractic services are NOT included.
 Services performed by home health agencies are NOT included.

 For members covered by self-funded plans, benefits may be different, and you should verify your coverage.
 If you have questions about your plan’s telehealth (telemedicine) coverage, check your benefit documents by logging in to My Health Plan or call Medical Mutual Customer Care using the phone number listed on your ID card.

 Medical Mutual members have 180 days from the date they receive the original denial notice to file an appeal of a denied claim, requested service or eligibility.
 As we are currently in a national emergency period declared by President Trump effective March 13, 2020, there is an important note about that timing.